i6c/firebase/README.md

 Using that file will check for these DBs: ```https://airbnb.firebaseio.com/.json, https://twitter.firebaseio.com/.json, https://microsoft.firebaseio.com/.json```

-Firebase-list.py will test by your own input of firebaseio URLs. 'python3 firebase-list.py urls.txt'
+Firebase-list.py will test by your own input of firebaseio URLs.
 ### Credits

 This script is heavily based on the work by the Mobile Threat Team from [appthority](https://www.appthority.com/mobile-threat-center/blog/appthority-discovers-thousands-of-apps-with-firebase-vulnerability-exposing-sensitive-data/).
 All credits for the reasearch belong to them.